developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ```

 This way, whenever we want to customize the target Kratos server URL, all we
-have to do is to pass it as an environment variable as such:
+have to do is to pass it as an environment variable as below before building
+the code:

 ```shell title="" linenums="0"
 export VITE_KRATOS_HOST="https://kratos.example.com"